-Includes: Excludes: Giving an object to the play partner Taking an object from a play partner Pushing away or rejecting an object Reaching toward a partner or object the partner is holding Pointing toward an object or person Nodding or shaking head to indicate "yes" or "no", shrugging shoulders Gestures made in conjunction with vocalizations, single- or multiple-words (in this case score both the gesture and the single or multiple-word) Waving at play partner or toy Showing toy to play partner Kissing object or play partner Reaching for toys the partner is not holding or is only holding to stabilize it Moving toys in a way that does not involve interaction with the partner Physical movements that appear to be coincidental Physical movement showing excitement or pleasure that is not in direct communication with the partner, (e.g., waving arms, rocking back and forth) Imitating actions, "copycat" gestures.
-Child throwing toy on the gound
+Includes: Excludes: Giving an object to the play partner Taking an object from a play partner Pushing away or rejecting an object Reaching toward a partner or object the partner is holding Pointing toward an object or person Nodding or shaking head to indicate "yes" or "no", shrugging shoulders Gestures made in conjunction with vocalizations, single- or multiple-words (in this case score both the gesture and the single or multiple-word) Waving at play partner or toy Showing toy to play partner Kissing object or play partner Child physically moves play partners hand to help pick up (or retrieve) an object Reaching for toys the partner is not holding or is only holding to stabilize the toy Moving toys in a way that does not involve interaction with the partner Physical movements that appear to be coincidental Physical movement showing excitement or pleasure that is not in direct communication with the partner, (e.g., waving arms, rocking back and forth) Imitating actions, "copycat" gestures.
+Child throwing toy on the gound Playing Peek-A-Boo Actions to a song (i.e., "Itsy Bitsy Spider", "Wheels on the Bus", etc.)